bg-write/chatGPT-cheatsheet/README.md

 }]
 ```

 By defining `messages` early with this specific "system" content, we can set the context for our chatbot.
-Right now, I've set this chatbot to act like a music curator, but I can easily change this to hard-set the chatbot to talk like a financial planner, or your sassy middle school teacher.
+Right now, I've set this chatbot to act like a music curator, but I can easily change the system's content to hard-set the chatbot to talk like a financial planner, or a sassy middle school teacher.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=62784286f00abd02f2e458828b87d767)